 The only constant in this universe is that things change.
-Small changes very rarely require us to stop, take stock and our basic assumptions about our day to day lives.
-Larger changes, such as losing a job, a home, a loved one, or some other fundamental support in our lives, may require us to change the way we think about ourselves in the context of our lives, and thus how we proceed from here.
+Small changes very rarely require us to stop, take stock and adjust our basic assumptions about our day to day lives.
+Larger changes, such as losing a job, a home, a loved one (or some other fundamental support in our lives), may require us to change the way we think about ourselves in the context of our lives, and thus how we proceed from here.

 When we know a change is coming, we begin to come to terms with that change prior to the actual change happening.
 Our process of change continues through the change, but the impact is frequently lesser than for unexpected or complex grief.

 A significant factor in the impact of the grief is how much choice we had in the change.
-Consider leaving a job, if you are fired unexpectedly and given four weeks notice the impact of that job loss is going to be generally greater than if you decide to resign because you have found a superior job elsewhere.
+Consider leaving a job, if you are fired unexpectedly and given four weeks notice the impact of that job loss is going to be generally greater than if you decide to resign because you have found a superior job elsewhere, or you had decided you had enough of this one.
+The significant difference here is that your being fired was done to you, rather than you chose to leave.

-Another example to consider is a relationship break up, the person who ends the relationship has usually spent some time grieving for the expected end of the relationship prior to the break up, while the person being broken up with usually doesn’t expect it and has done little processing.
-The point to consider here is who has already begun to process the end of the relationship rather than who did the breaking up.
+Another example to consider is a relationship break up.
+The person who ends the relationship has usually spent some time processing (grieving) the end of the relationship they wanted and at the point in time they have accepted it is no longer salvageable, they have got part way through the Grief Process when they announce the end of the relationship.
+The person being broken up with usually doesn’t expect it and so has done little processing.
+This person is starting from the beginning.

 Another example of expected grief is a diagnosis of a terminal illness.
-Whether it is you or someone you love, knowing that they will die soon because of an illness gives you time to process that death prior to it.
-The impact is different to someone’s life ending unexpectedly.
+Whether it is you or someone you love, knowing that they will die soon because of an illness gives you time to process that change (death) prior to the change (death).
+The impact of this person’s death is likely different to someone’s life ending unexpectedly.

 Complicated Grief